 The Money Game incorporates financial concepts like budgeting, savings, and debt management.
 We designed the game to cater to the unique culture of Honduras and the formal educational levels of students.

 The game is played in pairs.
 Participants use a calendar and use play money to plan for, and confront, different financial situations that the game throws their way.
 Every four rounds, the game requires that players try their luck during “Chance Day”.
 Each pair of players has to reach into a bag and pull out a slip of paper, each of which represents an unexpected cost.
 The topics for “chance day” play upon running jokes within the organization, between clients, La Ceiba students, and staff.

-The Money Game is exceptional because it touches upon financial concepts while engaging students.
-Further, the game facilitates a fun and educational learning environment.
-Because students play in pairs, they are forced to talk through different options and come to decisions together.
-The use of physical and visual aids makes it easy for students to visualize their financial situation and plan for it.
-Incomes, expenses and the prices are realistic to their economic environment, thus students can relate budgeting decisions to life experiences.
+The Money Game is unique because it touches upon financial concepts while actively engaging participants.
+Because participants play in pairs, they are forced to talk through different options and come to decisions together.
+The use of physical and visual aids makes it easy for participants to visualize their financial situation and plan for it.
+Incomes, expenses and the prices are loosely proportional to real economic factors in El Progreso, thus participants can relate budgeting decisions to life experiences.

 The Business Plan Competition consists of a week of educational activities focused on business development, and one day of presentations from which participants can win monetary prizes.
 About 10 participants formulate and then develop a business idea.
 The idea can be an existing one or new one, but every participant must develop her idea in a written plan that touches upon capital, costs, price points, competition, markets and revenue projections.